×

 @inproceedings{martinez2020towards,

-author={Martínez-de Dios, J. R. and Gómez Eguíluz, A. and Rodríguez-Gómez, J. P. and Tapia, R. and Ollero, A.},
+author={Martínez-de Dios, José Ramiro and Gómez Eguíluz, Augusto and Rodríguez-Gómez, Juan Pablo and Tapia, Raul and Ollero, Anibal},

-booktitle={2020 IEEE International Symposium on Safety, Security, and Rescue Robotics},
+booktitle={IEEE International Symposium on Safety, Security, and Rescue Robotics},

-title={Towards {UAS} Surveillance using Event Cameras},
+title={Towards UAS Surveillance using Event Cameras},

 year={2020},